-True economy consists in always making the income exceed the out-go.
+True economy consists in always making the income exceed the outgo.
 Wear the old clothes a little longer if necessary; dispense with the new pair of gloves; mend the old dress: live on plainer food if need be; so that, under all circumstances, unless some unforeseen accident occurs, there will be a margin in favor of the income.
 A penny here, and a dollar there, placed at interest, goes on accumulating, and in this way the desired result is attained.
 It requires some training, perhaps, to accomplish this economy, but when once used to it, you will find there is more satisfaction in rational saving than in irrational spending.

-Here is a recipe which I recommend: I have found it to work an excellent cure for extravagance, and especially for mistaken economy: When you find that you have no surplus at the end of the year, and yet have a good income, I advise you to take a few sheets of paper and form them into a book and mark down every item of expenditure.
+Here is a recipe which I recommend: I have found it to work an excellent cure for extravagance, and especially for mistaken economy.
+When you find that you have no surplus at the end of the year, and yet have a good income, I advise you to take a few sheets of paper and form them into a book and mark down every item of expenditure.
 Post it every day or week in two columns, one headed "necessaries" or even "comforts", and the other headed "luxuries," and you will find that the latter column will be double, treble, and frequently ten times greater than the former.
 The real comforts of life cost but a small portion of what most of us can earn.
-Dr. Franklin says "it is the eyes of others and not our own eyes which ruin us.
-If all the world were blind except myself I should not care for fine clothes or furniture."
-It is the fear of what Mrs. Grundy may say that keeps the noses of many worthy families to the grindstone.
+It is the eyes of others and not our own eyes which ruin us.
+If all the world were blind except myself l should not care for fine clothes or furniture."
 In America many persons like to repeat "we are all free and equal," but it is a great mistake in more senses than one.
 That we are born "free and equal" is a glorious truth in one sense, yet we are not all born equally rich, and we never shall be.

 One may say; "there is a man who has an income of fifty thousand dollars per annum, while I have but one thousand dollars; I knew that fellow when he was poor like myself; now he is rich and thinks he is better than I am; I will show him that I am as good as he is; I will go and buy a horse and buggy; no, I cannot do that, but I will go and hire one and ride this afternoon on the same road that he does, and thus prove to him that I am as good as he is."